pnp/sp-dev-fx-extensions/samples/react-application-team-archived-notification/README.md

 # SPFx Application Customizer for archived notifiier

 ## Summary
-This sample demonstrates how to read is current Team connected to a site set archived.
+This sample demonstrates how to check is current team linked to team site set as archived from Microsoft Graph API.
+If team is archived, notification is diplayed to end-user on header placeholder.

 ![picture of the extension in action, if possible](./assets/screenshot.png)